Don’t Get Hooked By Scammers Out "Phishing"!

 - Review credit card and bank account statements as soon as you receive them to see if there are any unauthorized charges.
 If your statement is late by more than a couple of days, call your credit card company or bank to confirm your billing address and account balances.

 - Report suspicious activity to the Federal Trade Commission.
 Send the actual spam to uce at ftc dot gov. If you believe you’ve been scammed, file your complaint at www.ftc.gov, and then visit the FTC’s Identity Theft website to learn how to minimize your risk of damage from identity theft.

 Visit www.ftc.gov/phishing to learn other ways to avoid email scams and deal with deceptive spam.

-We have been made aware of a recurring “phishing” scam involving Bridgewater Savings Bank customers.
+We have been made aware of a recurring “phishing” scam involving Bluestone Bank customers.
 Automated calls have been to made to our customers telling them that their debit or credit cards have been compromised or locked.
 You are instructed to “press one” to continue.
 If you continue through the telephone menu system, you will be prompted to enter your debit or credit card information, including the card number, personal identification number (PIN), and expiration date.

 If you received a call like this and provided your information, please call us at 800.356.8622, or visit your local branch for assistance.

 If you disclosed sensitive information in a phishing attack, you should also contact one of the three major credit bureaus to place a fraud alert on your file.